 Camberbatch is a name that first reached England following the Norman Conquest of 1066.
 The Camberbatch family lived in Cheshire, where they held the title of Lords of the Manor of Comberbach, in the parish of Great Budeworth.

 Early Origins of the Camberbatch family

-Another 199 words (14 lines of text) covering the years 1545, 1603, 1866, 1603 and 1633 are included under the topic Early Camberbatch History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Camberbatch research.
+Another 100 words (7 lines of text) covering the years 1545, 1603, 1866, 1603 and 1633 are included under the topic Early Camberbatch History in all our PDF Extended History products and printed products wherever possible.

 Camberbatch Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Camberbatch are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Camberbatch include Comberbach, Comberbirch, Commerback, Comeback, Comberback, Cumberbatch, Cumberback, Cumberpatch, Cumberbeach, Cumberbirch, Comberbirch, Comberpatch, Comberbeach and many more.

 Early Notables of the Camberbatch family (pre 1700)